sejori/nestjs-graphql-sample/README.md

 const { access_token } = await response.json();
 ```

+To make this application production-ready, local authentication (passwords), magic email links or OAuth2.0 would need to be implemented, see `/src/auth/auth.service.ts`.

 The access token is a JWT, designed to be used as a bearer token.
-Once you have one I recommend you head to the `/graphql` endpoint in a browser to play with the query explorer interface.
+Once acquired head to the `/graphql` endpoint in a browser to play with the query explorer interface.
 Remember to set the 'Authorization' header of your requests to 'Bearer {acces_token}'

 The `/auth/check-token` route and most user GraphQL queries require basic authorization via the custom AuthGuard built on NestJS's JWT service.